DocZineAIP/Ordinalysis/README.md

 Ordinalysis is a standalone application dedicated to visualize ordinal data in the feature space.
 The objective is to select the best machine learning strategy based on ordinality's state (quality) in the latent space.
 A quantification metrics are also available for the sake of comparison between dimension reduction techniques.
-More details about the quantification metrics can be found in the article: Zine-El-Abidine Mouad, Helin Dutagaci, and David Rousseau.
+More details about the quantification metrics can be found in [1] and [2] [1]Zine-El-Abidine Mouad, Helin Dutagaci, and David Rousseau.
 "Dimensionality Reduction for Ordinal Classification."
 In 29th European Signal Processing Conference (EUSIPCO), pp. 1531-1535.
 IEEE, 2021.
+[2] Zine-El-Abidine Mouad, Helin Dutagaci,  Pejman Rasti and David Rousseau.
+Vers une quantification de l’interprétabilité des espaces latents.
+27ème GRETSI, 2022.
     Copyright (C) 2022 Zine El Abidine Mouad

     This program is free software: you can redistribute it and/or modify